vickyanands/AddressLookupService/README.md

 # to test run service locally which can also be used for debugging and random testing
 npm run local

-# to test run units tests with code coverage report run the following command its is using nyc to run code coverage, overall 100% it will produce a coverage report under converage folder,
+# to test run units tests with code coverage report run the following command its is using nyc to run code coverage, overall 100% it will produce a converage report under converage folder,
 npm run test-with-html-coverage

 ```